gjpelletier/PyOAE/README.md

 ```
 ![Fig6_map_of_DICbio_amplitude_using_fco2atm_as_fco2](https://github.com/user-attachments/assets/0a4d4608-eaf4-4d40-95ac-0fb90f0951bf)

 Next we will make a map showing the p-values of the sine-regressions.
-Most of the grid cells have statistically signficant regressions (p<0.05)
+Most of the grid cells have statistically signficant regressions (p<0.05) shown in blue

 ```
 # plot a map